rishispeets/react-puppeteer-cucumber-example/README.md

 This is a minimal example setup showing how to configure Puppeteer, Cucumber, Jest and Enzyme with create-react-app.
 You can use this setup for BDD/TDD in React projects.

-> _You can also do BDD and TDD **simultaneously**!
-Essentially, your behavior tests inform your unit tests, which in turn inform your code.
-It's pretty awesome.
-People call it the [double testing loop](https://www.slideshare.net/JessicaMauerhan/double-loop-tdd-bdd-done-right)._

 ## Install

 ```